 The St. Andrews Bay News, printed by George M. West in the early 1900s, listed the town as “St. Andrews” but referred to the post office as “St. Andrew.”
 Most continue to refer to the community as “St. Andrews.”

-During the Civil War, St. Andrews was a strategic supplier of salt to the Confederate troops, which made it a target for the North.
-Many raids were made in the area by Federal troops, and eventually the town was destroyed in 1863.
+During the Civil War, St. Andrews was a strategic salt supplier to the Confederate troops, making it a target for the North.
+Federal troops made many raids in the area, and the town was destroyed in 1863.

 “The loveliest location in all Florida.
 In a land where the genial climate of a winterless round of years will reward your every effort with the most bountiful harvests; where the summers are joyous seasons of refreshing breezes and invigorating nights of cool and healthful slumber; and where the winters are but bewitching contrasts to the summers in heightening and intensifying the delicious pleasure of a life in the fairest land the sun ever blessed with it’s genial kiss.
 There is but one Florida, and St. Andrews Bay is it’s brightest jewel.”

-The Panama City Commission recognized the need to revitalize St. Andrews.
-In 1989, St. Andrews was designated as a Community Redevelopment Area.
-In 1997, St. Andrews joined the inaugural Waterfronts Florida Program.
-That, and a variety of grants from the State of Florida, in the form of cash and technical assistance, were used as the tools for revitalizing St. Andrews into a sustainable waterfront community.
-The redevelopment process has been an innovative, successful partnership between the city and the citizens.
+That, and various grants from the state of Florida, in the form of cash and technical assistance, were used to revitalize St. Andrews into a sustainable waterfront community.
+The redevelopment process has been an innovative and successful partnership between the city of Panama City and its citizens.